 Why use one at all?
 Despite high interest rates, they are considered to be a much faster pathway to funding when compared to other real estate loans.
 And, since they are based on the value of the property and not an applicant’s credit history, they may be easier to obtain in some cases.

 Fundamentally, a business bridge loan can be any short-term loan (from a few months to a few years) that provides quick access to funds and is used to “bridge” a gap in expenses.
 As such, this term is frequently used to refer to a number of lending situations.

-In this case, a real estate bridge loan provides the capital necessary to make a commercial real estate purchase without enduring the long-process often associated with long-term business financing, like mortgages.
-These may come in handy when attempting to take advantage of a real estate opportunity, moving your business, or renovation that will increase the value of your property.
+In this case, a real estate bridge loan provides the capital necessary to make a commercial real estate purchase without enduring the long process often associated with long-term business financing like mortgages.
+These may come in handy when taking advantage of a real estate opportunity, moving your business, or undergoing a renovation that will increase the value of your property.

 Ideally, bridge loans are repaid quickly when pending capital becomes available.
 However, in some cases, borrowers will need to refinance their bridge loan through another loan, be it a traditional loan, an SBA loan, or another, more affordable loan.

 As the name implies, this type of loan is used to fund new construction or repairs and renovations to existing property.
 Funds can be used to cover the costs of land or property, materials, and labor.

-Unlike other types of commercial loans that provide borrowers with a lump sum of money, a commercial loan is released in increments.
+Unlike other types of commercial loans that provide borrowers with a lump sum of money, a commercial construction loan is released in increments.
 Borrowers must usually work within a draw schedule that specifies specific milestones upon which more funds will become available.